runprism/alto/README.md

 Alternatively, you could use the `nomad apply` command to first build the cloud environment and then use `nomad run` to actually run the code.

-Check out our documentation to see the full list of CLI command and their usage!
+Check out our documentation (coming soon!) to see the full list of CLI command and their usage!

 ## Cloud environments
 Nomad currently supports the following cloud environments (which we call "Agents"):